The development of potential alternatives has been ongoing since 2014. Early on, the Project Team considered four highway alternatives. These include:

 Alternative 2, Elevated Highway Alternative would replace existing I-84 with a new highway, which is also elevated above ground level.
 The Project Team has recommended the elimination of the Elevated Highway Alternative because it does not satisfy two of the project’s three primary needs: Traffic Operational and Safety Deficiencies, and Mobility Deficiencies.

 Alternative 3, Lowered Highway Alternative would replace the existing I-84 with a new highway at a lower elevation—either at ground level or below ground level in a cut section.
 The project team is also continuing to refine the highway and ramp options for the Lowered Highway Alternative.
-To learn more about the ramp options, please take the see 3D interactive tour.
+To view what the corridor can look like, take the 3D interactive tour.

 Alternative 4, Tunnel Alternative would replace the existing I-84 by putting much of the highway in the study area into a tunnel section.
 After careful consideration, analysis, and feedback from the Public Advisory Committee and public, the Project Team has recommended the elimination of the Tunnel Alternative because it is not economically feasible.
 Other issues include the following: